9 Reasons Why you Need a Nifty Fifty Lens (+ Budget 50mm Recommendations)

 Bigger apertures allow you to keep your subject in focus while blurring the background.
 This allows you to isolate your subject, and create that cinematic shallow depth of field look, which is especially pleasing when shooting portraits.

 If you’re feeling restricted by your kit lenses and want to escape your camera’s Program mode, you can embark on an exciting, bokeh-laden photography journey of discovery, by snagging yourself a surprisingly affordable 50mm f/1.8 lens and learning how to use Aperture Priority mode.

 For those looking to learn about aperture and how it affects image-making and develop their knowledge of photography, the nifty fifty is the obvious step up from the kit lens.

 It’s also incredibly affordable, making it accessible for those on a budget, or as an excellent gift for photographers, if you happen to know someone who wants to improve their photography game.

-Remember: The crop factor for those shooting on APS-C cameras means that a 50mm lens will end up being the equivalent of 75-80mm, depending on your particular sensor.
+Remember: The crop factor for those shooting on APS-C cameras (as opposed to full frame) means that a 50mm lens will end up being the equivalent of 75-80mm, depending on your particular sensor.
 This means a tighter angle of view than if you were using it on a full-frame camera, but don’t let that put you off — this is still a versatile lens.

 9 Reasons Why You Need a Nifty Fifty Lens

-There are many great reasons to buy a nifty fifty, especially if you’re pondering what to buy next once you’re bored of your kit lens.
+There are many great reasons to buy a nifty fifty lens, especially if you’re pondering what to buy next once you’re bored with your kit lens.

 Many of these reasons will apply to other lenses too, but the nifty fifty brings them all together into one cute and convenient bokeh-tastic bundle.